 Here is our dilemma.
 If most religions, particularly Christianity, are identified by their service to others, and if most Millennials desire to serve others, why is not the vast majority of this generation serving actively in a local church?
 Less than one-fourth of all the respondents indicated that they are in a religious service each week.
 Indeed the great numbers of Millennials have some spiritual identity, but they are avoiding organized religions like local churches in great numbers as well.
 From our earlier research, we found that this generation is likely the most “unchurched” generation…

-The authors, a father and son team of Thom & Jess Rainer, interviewed 1200 people and this book is the results of their findings.
+The authors, a father and son team of Thom & Jess Rainer, interviewed 1200 people and this book is the result of their findings.
 My only problem is, and it’s not even a big problem, but they seem to have focused on ONLY the positives.
-For example, I’m pretty certain that of the 78 million of us there are, not all come from an upper class family with university degrees who are going to change the world.
+For example, I’m pretty certain that of the 78 million of us there are, not all come from an upper-class family with university degrees who are going to change the world.
 I know I don’t fit that description.
 But other stuff like how we use communication and so forth, I totally get.
 If anything, I recommend the older generations to read this book, however, most of them probably aren’t even on this page.

 So here is a challenge they present, on the subject most of interest to me as a Christian believer in this day and age: